 The Registrant provides discretionary investment advisory services on a fee basis.
-The Registrant's annual investment advisory fee is based upon a percentage (%) of the market value of the assets placed under the Registrant's management, generally between negotiable and 1.60%.
+The Registrant's annual investment advisory fee is based upon a percentage (%) of the market value of the total assets placed under the Registrant's management.

 Prior to engaging the Registrant to provide investment advisory services, clients are required to enter into an Investment Advisory Agreement with the Registrant setting forth the terms and conditions of the engagement.